euler-xyz/ethereum-vault-connector/README.md

 The Ethereum Vault Connector comes with a comprehensive set of tests written in Solidity, which can be executed using Foundry.

-For a detailed understanding of the Ethereum Vault Connector and considerations for its integration, please refer to the [WHITEPAPER](https://github.com/euler-xyz/ethereum-vault-connector/tree/master/docs/whitepaper.md) and the [SPECS](https://github.com/euler-xyz/ethereum-vault-connector/tree/master/docs/specs.md).
+For a detailed understanding of the Ethereum Vault Connector and considerations for its integration, please refer to the [EVC website](https://evc.wtf/), the [whitepaper](https://github.com/euler-xyz/ethereum-vault-connector/tree/master/docs/whitepaper.md) and the [specs](https://github.com/euler-xyz/ethereum-vault-connector/tree/master/docs/specs.md).
 You can find examples of vaults utilizing the Ethereum Vault Connector in the [EVC Playground](https://github.com/euler-xyz/evc-playground/tree/master/src) repository.
 However, these example vaults are not meant for production use as they have not been audited and are intended solely for testing and experimentation purposes.

 To install Foundry: